CABO FISHING REPORT

 Dorado are also biting, not huge fish but decent.
 Most are being caught inshore but the occasional school runs across trolled lures 10-20 miles out and those fish are bigger, some passing 30lbs.
 Wahoo are in the mix, too.
 50lb models have come to the docks in both Cabo and San Jose del Cabo.

 Yellowfin tuna really aren't being targeted since the runs to get to them have been long and the fish small.
 However, when the water is as warm as it's been, anything can happen.
-A near 200lb tuna was caught by a pair of local La Playita pangeros the second week of April!
+Boats running 30 miles out and finding porpoise schools are getting shots at some 60-100 lb fish but it's equally possible that you'll end up burning a lot of fuel and time without finding the tuna at all.

 Get out early and hit structure spots for bottom dwellers like cabrilla, red snapper, pargo and yellowtail and you'll be a happy camper.
 Great eating and great fighting but you really need to be on the spot at gray light.

 Last, roosterfish and sierra.
-It should be too late in the year for Sierra but the toothy suckers are still hanging around making for great surfline fishing from boat or shore.
+The toothy suckers called sierra are making for great surfline fishing from boat or shore.
+It's early in the year yet and the bite will only improve peaking March.
 The roosters aren't supposed to be here yet, but they are.
-Pacific side surfishing trips are paying dividends and until you've caught a roosterfish from shore, you haven't really fought one!
+Pangas make for great platforms to fish both sierra and roosters – Pacific side surfishing trips are paying dividends as well.
+Until you've caught a roosterfish from shore, you haven't really fought one!

 That's it for now.
 Tight lines and screaming reels.